 Seek immediate medical treatment

-If you sustained even minor injuries in the car accident, it is in your best interest to seek medical attention as soon as possible after the wreck.
+If you sustained even minor injuries in the car accident, it is in your best interest to see a doctor as soon as possible after the wreck.
 Immediately addressing your injuries may help ensure the best treatment plan and result in a shorter recovery period.

 Medical records detailing the extent of your injuries and the impact they have on your quality of life are also needed to properly support an injury claim.